bonnie/udemy-REGEX/exercises/regex101/3_whitespace_and_boundaries.md

 ### 👉 Exercise 13

-Match entire strings that don’t contain the letter `E` (capital or lowercase).
+Match entire strings that are six characters or longer and don’t contain the letter `E` (capital or lowercase).

 - `Python` should match
 - `Whazzup????` should match